univention/scim-services/helm/scim-client/README.md

-# scim-consumer
+# scim-client

-A Helm chart for the Nubus SCIM consumer
+A Helm chart for the Nubus SCIM client

 - **Version**: 0.0.1
 - **Type**: application